-Before getting we look plant care and growing the Cineraria, understand it is a seasonal plant.
-In most homes, the flowers of the plant were forced to bloom at the greenhouse and once it has “served” its purpose it is discarded.
+Before we look plant care and growing the Cineraria, understand they are seasonal flowering plants.
+In most homes, the daisy-like flowers of the plant were forced to bloom at the greenhouse and once it has “served” its purpose it is discarded.

 Cineraria plants normally grow flowers of up to five feet tall during early spring to summer.